matrix-org/matrix.org/content/ecosystem/sdks/index.md

 +++
 title = "SDKs"
 weight = 3
+template = "ecosystem/sdks.html"
+extra.summary = """
+Develop great apps, bots, and bridges.
+Focus on what you do best.
+Let the SDKs do all the heavy lifting.
+"""
 +++

 SDKs are pieces of software meant for developers, that take care of the